Hanmer Springs

-Hanmer Springs is a small town in the Canterbury region of the South Island of New Zealand.
-The Māori name for Hanmer Springs is Te Whakatakanga o te Ngārahu o te ahi a Tamatea, which means “where the ashes of Tamate’s (sic) fire lay”, referring to Tamatea, the captain of the canoe Tākitimu.
+Hanmer Springs is a small town in the Canterbury region of the South Island of New Zealand, known for its hot pools.
+The Māori name for Hanmer Springs is Te Whakatakanga o te ngārahu o te ahi a Tamatea, which means "where the ashes of Tamatea's fire lay", referring to Tamatea, the captain of the canoe Tākitimu.

 Hanmer Springs is located 130 km north-west of Christchurch and 65 km south-west of Kaikōura (135 km by road), in the Hurunui District.
 The town lies on a minor road 9 km north of State Highway 7, the northern route between Christchurch and the West Coast via Lewis Pass.
 The township lies at the base of Conical Hill.
 Mount Isobel (1324 m) looks over Hanmer Springs.
 Jacks Pass and Jollies Pass provide access to the Molesworth and Rainbow roads.

 Toponymy

 The town is named after Thomas Hanmer, an owner of Hawkeswood Station near the Conway River during the 1850s.
 Thomas Hanmer was born in Hanmer, Wales.
-He arrived at Port Lyttleton in 1852.
+He arrived to Lyttelton Harbour in 1852.
 While searching for suitable farming land, he joined a party of surveyors working in the Amuri District.
 During this period he was linked with Hanmer Springs, although he never lived there.
 He was the manager of the St Leonards Station near Culverden from 1855 to 1857.
 He then moved to Queensland, Australia.
-There is a statue of Thomas Hanmer in the center of Hanmer Springs.
+There is a statue of Thomas Hanmer in the centre of Hanmer Springs.

+The Ngāi Tahu name for the springs in the Māori language is Te Whakatakanga o te ngārahu o te ahi a Tamatea, meaning "where the ashes of Tamatea's fire lay".
+The origin of the name is a legend of the ancestor Tamatea Pokai Whenua whose waka Takitimu capsized off the coast of the lower South Island.
+Tamatea Pokai Whenua and his party trekked north up the east coast of the South Island in freezing conditions.
+At the mountains that are now called Banks Peninsula, Tamatea recited a karakia (incantation), calling on the tohunga (traditional priests) in the North Island for help.
+The tohunga sent flames from the North Island volcanoes to warm them.
+As the flames travelled down from the volcanoes to Tamatea in the South Island, some flames fell along the way, creating the hot springs at the place we now know as Hanmer Springs.